Bret Weinstein: HIV/AIDS

 Weinstein is one of several social media influencers whose COVID contrarianism is accompanied by promotion of HIV/AIDS denialism.
 Appearing on an episode of the Joe Rogan Experience podcast in February 2024, Weinstein erroneously stated that some people with AIDS were not infected with human immunodeficiency virus (HIV).
 Weinstein agreed with Rogan's false claim that party drugs such as poppers are an "important factor" for AIDS, calling the idea that HIV does not cause AIDS "surprisingly compelling".
-The American Foundation for AIDS Research reacted to the podcast, saying "It is disappointing to see platforms being used to spout old, baseless theories about HIV. [...]
-The fact is that the human immunodeficiency virus (HIV), untreated, causes AIDS. [...]
+The American Foundation for AIDS Research reacted to the podcast, saying "It is disappointing to see platforms being used to spout old, baseless theories about HIV. ...
+The fact is that the human immunodeficiency virus (HIV), untreated, causes AIDS. ...
 Mr. Rogan and Mr. Weinstein do their listeners a disservice in disseminating false information".

 Political views

 Between 2017 and 2021, Weinstein variously described himself as liberal, progressive, and left-libertarian.
-In 2020, he announced Unity 2020, a plan to nominate for the upcoming US presidential elections a pair of suitable candidates, each associated with one of both major political parties, to govern as a team.
+In 2020, he announced Unity 2020, a plan to nominate for the 2020 United States presidential election a pair of suitable candidates, each associated with one of both major political parties, to govern as a team.
 In early 2024, he favored Robert F. Kennedy Jr. for the 2024 United States presidential election.
 After Kennedy's withdrawal from the race, Weinstein campaigned for Donald Trump.